Sue: Ooh, we like Peter Grimwade, don’t we?

 Me: But he didn’t direct this.

 Sue: Oh.
-At least we’re on location.
+Well, at least we’re on location.
 That’s good.
 This is a very impressive quarry, actually.

 Two men are traipsing up a mountain in their pants.